Your oral health is a window to your overall well-being.

 Gum disease is an infection of the tissues that maintain teeth in place.
 The first stage, known as gingivitis, is defined by red, puffy, and bleeding gums.
 If left untreated, gingivitis can lead to periodontitis, which is bone and tissue loss.

-With consistent brushing, flossing, and professional cleanings, gum disease can be prevented.
-Recognition and treatment are necessary to maintain dental health.
+Gum disease can be prevented with consistent brushing, flossing, and professional cleanings.
+Early recognition and prompt treatment are necessary to maintain dental health.

 Bad Breath and Oral Hygiene